takamaruocha/TranAP/README.md

 # **TranAP**

 ## 1. Overview
+We propose Transformer-based Anomaly Prediction (TranAP).
-We propose a forecasting and reconstruction-based multivariate time series anomaly prediction framework that does not require anomalous training data.
-Our Transformer-based Anomaly Prediction (TranAP) is trained to predict future trends using only normal data.
+TranAP is forecasting and reconstruction-based multivariate time series anomaly prediction framework that does not require anomalous training data.

 ## 2. Code Description
 - main_TranAP.py: The main file.
 You can set all parameters.